frictionlessdata/datapackage/source/data-packages.rst

 specify the location of the associated data file (either online or 'local'):

 * url: url of this data resource
-* path: path to the resource.
-It should be a relative path, that is relative to the directory in which the descriptor file (datapackage.json) listing this file resides
+* path: unix-style ('/') path to the resource.
+Path MUST be a relative path, that is relative to the directory in which the descriptor file (datapackage.json) listing this file resides

 .. note:: the use of a url allows a data package to reference data not
           necessarily contained locally in the Data Package.
 Conversely, the